andrewskyboss/milestone-project-04/DATABASE.md

 # Database Schema:

-The database "The CUBE | GYM & Fitness Club" will contain 2 collections: Categories, Products
+- The database "The CUBE | GYM & Fitness Club" For the Merchandise Products will contain 2 collections: Categories, Products

 ## Categories collection: